jethrocarr/puppet-howalarming/README.md

 # puppet-howalarming

-Installs and configures the daemons behind howalarming including the init configuration to ensure daemons launch & recover as required.
+Installs and configures the daemons behind HowAlarming including the init configuration to ensure daemons launch & recover as required.

-To learn more about howalarming, refer to: https://github.com/jethrocarr/howalarming
+To learn more about HowAlarming, refer to: https://github.com/jethrocarr/howalarming

 ## What it does

-* Installs the howalarming programs from the upstream git repository.
+* Installs the HowAlarming programs from the upstream git repository.
 * Installs init configuration (TODO: which ones?)
 * Configures howalarming and reloads services as required.

 ## Configuration

-As howalarming is made up of multiple individual programs (mmm unix style) the exact set that you want to run will depend on your environment.
+As HowAlarming is made up of multiple individual programs (mmm unix style) the exact set that you want to run will depend on your environment.
 Hence, you need to define the list when you invoke the class.